Arkansas Probate Lawyers

 - Designating beneficiaries for retirement accounts and life insurance policies

-- Making lifetime gifts to reduce the value of an estate subject to probate
+- Making lifetime gifts to reduce the assets in an estate subject to probate

 Preserving Assets & Legacies Is Our Priority

-If you are searching for an Arkansas probate attorney who can also assist you with Medicaid planning and elder law matters, put your confidence in AAPG Law.
-Every day, we work tirelessly to preserve the assets that our clients have spent their lifetimes earning.
-Whether by finding ways to avoid probate or engaging in other strategies, we aim to support the financial security of those who turn to us.
+If you are searching for an Arkansas probate attorney who can also help with Medicaid planning and elder law, trust AAPG Law.
+Every day, we work to preserve the assets our clients have spent their lives building.
+Whether through avoiding probate or other planning strategies, we aim to support the financial security of those who come to us.

 Start with us by requesting a free consultation.
 To do so, call (501) 530-9670 or submit our convenient online contact form.